Skip to content

 Introduction to Schedule M Revised and Drug Regulation

 Schedule M Revised, under the Drugs and Cosmetics Rules, 1945, plays a crucial role in defining Good Manufacturing Practices (GMP) for the Indian pharmaceutical industry.
 These updated guidelines ensure the consistent production of safe, effective, and high-quality medicines.
-Regulatory authorities such as the Central Drugs Standard Control Organization (CDSCO) and state-level drug control departments are responsible for monitoring and enforcing compliance with
+Regulatory authorities such as the Central Drugs Standard Control Organization (CDSCO) and state-level drug control departments are responsible for monitoring and enforcing compliance with these standards.

 This article explores the relationship between Schedule M Revised and drug regulatory authorities in India, highlighting their roles, responsibilities, and impact on the pharmaceutical industry.